NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Cart.md

 * __Metadata__: GDC harmonized clinical, biospecimen, and file metadata associated with the files in the cart.
 * __Download Manifest__: Download a manifest file for use with the GDC Data Transfer Tool to download files.
 A manifest file contains a list of the UUIDs that correspond to the files in the cart.
 * __Download Cart__: Download the files in the Cart directly through the browser.
 Users have to be cautious of the amount of data in the cart since this option will not optimize bandwidth and will not provide resume capabilities.
-* __SRA XML, MAGE-TAB__: This option is available in the GDC Legacy Archive only.
-It is used to download metadata files associated with the files in the cart.

 The cart allows users to download up to 5 GB of data directly through the web browser.
 This is not recommended for downloading large volumes of data, in particular due to the absence of a retry/resume mechanism.
 For downloads over 5 GB we recommend using the GDC Data Transfer Tool.